Ivvavik National Park of Canada

 In case of an emergency, you should call the Duty Warden at (867) 777-4893.
 This number is monitored 24 hours a day in June, July and August.
 Contact the Park Office for a list of other emergency contact numbers.

 The PLB distress signal contains the serial number of the beacon that allows identification of the registered owner.
-Make sure your PLB is properly registered by calling the Canadian Beacon Registry in Ottawa at (Toll Free) 1-877-406-7671.
+Make sure your PLB is properly registered by calling the Canadian Beacon Registry at (Toll Free) 1-877-406-7671.
 A PLB transmits a distress signal at 406 MHZ.
 The use of a PLB that transmits at 121.5 MHZ is not permitted in Canada.

 Good Research and Trip Planning